 So, Anejo is more difficult to find than Cotija and is less commonly produced.
 It has to be aged for at least one year before it can be sold as such.

-Then, you can also buy a smoked version or air-dried version.
-I loved the smoky one as it creates a more complex flavor profile.
+Then, there is a smoked version and an air-dried version.
+I loved the smoky one, as it creates a more complex flavor profile.

 Anejo has similar salty flavors to Cotija but with a nutty and almost buttery undertone.
 You will likely use a little less of this substitute for Cotija cheese to avoid creating a dominant flavor.